 Book your removal company as soon as possible to avoid delays to your moving schedule.

-Look into renting a self-storage unit for any furniture and equipment you don’t plan on taking to the new premises but you still require access to, like archived documents or trade show props.
+Look into renting a self-storage unit in London for any furniture and equipment you don’t plan on taking to the new premises but you still require access to, like archived documents or trade show props.

 Address Change Notifications